 Help Form a Safety PlanHelp the victim create a safety plan which can be put into action if violence occurs again or if she decides to leave the situation.
 Just the exercise of making a plan can help her visualize what steps she needs to take and prepare her psychologically for doing so.

-Because victims are at a 75 percent greater risk of being killed by their abuser than those who stay, it is extremely important for a victim to have a personalize safety plan before a crisis occurs or before they decide to leave.
+Because victims who leave their abusive partners are at a 75% greater risk of being killed by their abuser than those who stay, it is extremely important for a victim to have a personalize safety plan before a crisis occurs or before they decide to leave.

 Ask her what she would do, where she would go.
 Ask her if she has thought about what steps she would take if she decides to leave.
 Help the victim think through each step of the safety plan, weighing the risks and benefits of each option and ways to reduce the risks.